What is cerebral palsy (CP)?

 - Botulinum Toxin Injections: A Treatment for Muscle Spasms (American Academy of Family Physicians) Also in Spanish

 - ClinicalTrials.gov: Cerebral Palsy (National Institutes of Health)

 Journal Articles References and abstracts from MEDLINE/PubMed (National Library of Medicine)

 Find an Expert

-- Cerebral Palsy (For Kids) (Nemours Foundation) Also in Spanish
+- Caring for Your Child with Cerebral Palsy (CP): Ages 6-12 (Nemours Foundation) Also in Spanish

 - Cerebral Palsy (For Parents) (Nemours Foundation) Also in Spanish

 - Dietary Needs for Kids With Cerebral Palsy (Nemours Foundation) Also in Spanish